adjust/fe-hometask/README.md

 ## Instructions

-1. You **MUST [clone this repo](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)** to a location of your choosing where you can work on your solution
-2. Write your solutions
-3. Push your solution to a **private repo** in your **personal Github account**
+1. Push your solution to a **private repo** in your **personal Github account**
-4. When you are ready for us to take a look, please add [adjust-frontend-hiring][adjust-frontend-hiring] (GitHub user) as collaborator
+2. When you are ready for us to take a look, please add [adjust-frontend-hiring][adjust-frontend-hiring] (GitHub user) as collaborator

-## Important rules
+## General notes

-Your challenge submission will be disqualified and automatically rejected if any of the following happens:

-- Your **repo was not properly cloned** as specified on step #1 of Instructions.
-[See how to clone a repository here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository). **Note:** If you cloned the repo properly, previous commits from this (original) repo, must be showing on your git history.
-- Your **repo visibility is not set to private** as specified on step #3 of Instructions.
-[See how to make a repository private here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility).
+- The final solution must be a working React application
+- You can use any library you see fit
+- Bringing in best practices such as tests, types, linting will be appreciated

 ---